mihirdilip/aspnetcore-authentication-basic/README.md

 Setting it up is quite simple.
 You will need basic working knowledge of ASP.NET Core 2.0 or newer to get started using this library.

 There are 3 different ways of using this library to do it's job.
 All ways can be mixed if required.
-1. Using the implementation of *IBasicUserValidationService*
+1. Using the implementation of *IBasicUserAuthenticationService*
 2. Using *BasicOptions.Events* (OnValidateCredentials delegate) which is same approach you will find on Microsoft's authentication libraries
-3. Using an implementation of *IApiKeyProviderFactory* that is registered in the *IServiceCollection*
+3. Using an implementation of *IBasicUserAuthenticationServiceFactory* that is registered in the *IServiceCollection*

 Notes:
 - It requires Realm to be set in the options if SuppressWWWAuthenticateHeader is not set.
-- If an implementation of IBasicUserValidationService interface is used as well as BasicOptions.Events.OnValidateCredentials delegate is also set then this delegate will be used first.
+- If an implementation of IBasicUserAuthenticationService interface is used as well as BasicOptions.Events.OnValidateCredentials delegate is also set then this delegate will be used first.
-- If an implementation of IBasicUserValidationServiceFactory interface is registered in the IServiceCollection the IBasicUserValidationService instances are tried to be created using the factory, but if no instance is returned by the factory the fallback is to use the configured IApiKeyProvider implementation type.
+- If an implementation of IBasicUserAuthenticationServiceFactory interface is registered in the IServiceCollection the IBasicUserValidationService instances are tried to be created using the factory, but if no instance is returned by the factory the fallback is to use the configured IApiKeyProvider implementation type.

 **Always use HTTPS (SSL Certificate) protocol in production when using basic authentication.**